HughFerg/lyrics-rnn/README.md

-# word-rnn-tensorflow
-# Optimized for song lyrics
+# word-rnn-tensorflow optimized for song lyrics from Genius.com

 Multi-layer Recurrent Neural Networks (LSTM, RNN) for word-level language models in Python using TensorFlow.
 This setup is based on language modeling for music lyrics, taken from https://genius.com from the artists selected in scrape.py.